jlee26/motif-mark/README.md

 ## Input
 The python script will require two files:

 1. FASTA file: The fasta file contains a header and DNA sequences of the reads.
+The DNA sequences are case sensitive.
+Upper cases indicate exons and lower cases indicate introns.
 2. Motif text file: The file contains a motif on every line.
 This script can accept ambiguous nucleotide motifs.
+This file is NOT case sensitive.

 | Description  |     Symbol    | Bases represented |
 | ------------ | ------------- | ----------------- |